AriFordsham/GHCWiki/records/declared-overloaded-record-fields/c-ompare-sorf.md

 > >
 > > So, I think that update of polymorphic fields remains problematic. "

-(We could scale up the hack by providing arbitrarily many forall-bound type arguments to `SetTy` (`_a _b _c ...`).
+- We could scale up the hack by providing arbitrarily many forall-bound type variables to `SetTy` (`_a _b _c ...`).
 How many is more than enough?)

+- But we can't support constraints over the type variables.
+(Because constraints can't appear on the RHS of a type function instance.
+Perhaps this could be hacked using Constraints Kinds when they mature?
+They'd have to be declared on the method `set` within `Has`.)

-Note that the "(ingenious)" and unscalable "hack" appears only in compiler-generated code.
+- Note that the "(ingenious)" and unscalable "hack" appears only in compiler-generated code.

 Is it a requirement to be able to update polymorphic fields?
 Is it sufficient to be able to update other (monomorphic) fields in records that also contain poly fields?